 Any tenants self-isolating are advised to avoid any visitors to their home and this in turn may affect your ability to inspect properties or organise maintenance or repairs.
 In these circumstances, we advise the landlord to keep a dialogue going with the tenant.
 You should document the reason you cannot carry out the check, including asking the tenant to explain in an email or writing why they are self-isolating.
 You should book an inspection as soon as possible after the tenant has completed the self isolation period.

 We are continuing to provide a complaint response service over the phone and email to tenants during this period as part of our commitment to ensure all tenants have a safe place to live.
 We acknowledge the current limitations for landlords in terms of access and contractors, but we expect landlords to carry out essential works outlined above.
 Where necessary the council will still take enforcement action if a landlord fails to carry out essential works.

 The common parts of HMOs (room-by-room lets, bedsits and also the common parts of blocks of flats) will still need cleaning.
 You should ensure your cleaners, or the company you use, have carried out an up-to-date health and safety risk assessment.
 It would be sensible to treat all areas as potentially having been in contact with a confirmed case and to take appropriate measures.
 NHS advice on how to stop germs spreading can be found on their website.

 What about tenants who cannot pay their rent?

-Landlords are encouraged to reach out to their tenants to establish if they need any support (for example, find out if they elderly or self isolating), or whether their financial position has changed.
+Landlords are encouraged to reach out to their tenants to establish if they need any support (for example, find out if they are elderly or self-isolating), or whether their financial position has changed.
 The government has asked that landlords show compassion to tenants and reassure them they will be safe in their homes.

-We take this matter seriously and it should be noted that any person(s) convicted of illegal eviction or harassment may be liable for up to 2 years imprisonment.
+We take this matter seriously and anyone convicted of illegal eviction or harassment may be liable for up to 2 years imprisonment.